esphome/esphome-docs/components/sun_gtil2.rst

 .. note::

     You need to open your inverter to apply this modification.
 Use at your own risk!
-If you want to connect your inverter via the (more limited) external RS232 interface you should use the :ref:`Modbus <modbus_controller>` component instead.
+If you want to connect your inverter via the (more limited) external RS232 interface you should use the :doc:`Modbus </components/modbus_controller>` component instead.

 As the data is read from the inverter using UART, you need to have an :ref:`UART bus <uart>` in your configuration with the ``rx_pin`` connected to the TX pin of the inverter's controller board.
 Additionally, you